 I speak from experience when I tell you that the kind of peanut butter you use matters.
 As a general rule, I always buy Organic/Natural peanut butter for our household.
 I don’t want a bunch of unnecessary sugar and mystery ingredients, so we stick to the basics.
 However, I tend to buy “name brands” when I am making Peanut Butter Cookies.

 I used a 3-tablespoon scoop for this recipe.
-I tried the 1 tablespoon size cookie and we felt they were dry and crumbly.
+I tried the 1-tablespoon size cookie and we felt they were dry and crumbly.

 Why Roll Peanut Butter Cookies in Sugar?

 So this aspect of the recipe is completely optional and will totally depend on your preference.
 I grew up with sugar-coated peanut butter cookies and love the texture and sweetness it brings.
 My BFF prefers her without the extra sugar.
 My best advice here is to do a taste test!
-When you are making the cookies, make one pan with the sugar coating and one without and then let your friends and family decide.
-(My kids overwhelming voted for the sugar-coated, obviously!)
+When you are making the cookies, make one pan with the sugar coating and one without, and then let your friends and family decide.
+(My kids overwhelmingly voted for the sugar-coated, obviously!)